Informed Consent in Massachusetts

 - A list of alternatives to the procedure

 It is a physician’s or hospital’s duty to make sure that you understand these aspects of medical care before you proceed with treatment.
+If this still confuses you, speak to a Boston medical malpractice attorney for clarification.

 Failure by Doctor to Disclose Information